How to Age Gracefully: 10 Habits Every Woman Should Embrace

 For years, I treated rest like a luxury.
 Now, I treat it like medicine.
 Quality sleep helps me think clearly, manage stress, and be the best version of myself.

-If you’re struggling with sleep, know that simple shifts—like a calming bedtime routine and shutting off screens early—can make a huge difference.
+If you’re struggling with sleep, know that simple shifts such as establishing a calming bedtime routine and shutting off screens early can make a significant difference.

 4. Stay Connected to the People Who Matter